Jonathan Blavin is a partner in the San Francisco office of Munger, Tolles & Olson.

-Mr. Blavin has been named as a top attorney under 40 in the field of technology law by Law360.
+Mr. Blavin has been named as a top attorney under 40 in the field of technology law by Law360 and was chosen for the National Law Journal's inaugural list of "50 Intellectual Property Trailblazers & Pioneers."
 He also has been selected as a 2012 and 2013 Rising Star by Super Lawyers magazine.
 Mr. Blavin has served as chair of the San Francisco Barristers Intellectual Property and Internet Law Section, and is on the board of the San Francisco Intellectual Property Law Association.
 He is a member of the San Francisco Bay Area Intellectual Property American Inn of Court and the Ninth Judicial Circuit Historical Society, and is a panel attorney for California Lawyers for the Arts.

 Prior to joining the firm in 2004, Mr. Blavin served as a law clerk to Judge Richard R. Clifton of the U.S. Court of Appeals for the Ninth Circuit.
 Mr. Blavin received his J.D. magna cum laude from Harvard Law School.
 While at Harvard, he served as a primary editor of the Harvard Law Review.
 Mr. Blavin received his B.A. in history with highest distinction from the University of Michigan, where he was elected Phi Beta Kappa.